-Most women in the UK rely on pills and condoms, and need swift access to emergency contraception when their method fails or is forgotten.
-It is no surprise that use of EC has barely changed in this country since pharmacy access was introduced, as the cost has acted as significant barriers to its use.
+The consultation causes stigma and embarrassment, which can prevent women from accessing emergency contraception when they need it.
+It is no surprise that use of EC has barely changed in this country since pharmacy access was introduced: the cost and consultation have acted as significant barriers to its use.
 Around a third of British women have had an episode of unprotected sex in the last 12 months, but in the vast majority of cases have not used EC afterwards.

 How does this compare with other countries?

 We need to ask ourselves why in other countries in North America and Europe – where drug safety protocols are no less rigorous than our own – women are sufficiently trusted to pick this product off the shelf and use it safely and sensibly without a mandatory discussion with a healthcare professional.

 How safe is emergency contraception?

 There are no known health risks associated with the use of progestogen-based EC.
-No deaths or serious complications have been causally linked to its this product, and the World Health Organisation classifies it as a Level One medication – indicating there should be no restrictions on its use.
+No deaths or serious complications have been causally linked to this product, and the World Health Organisation classifies it as a Level One medication – indicating there should be no restrictions on its use.
 There are no women for whom EC is not safe, including women who are breastfeeding.
 EC cannot disrupt an existing pregnancy and there is no evidence it causes any congenital malformations or any other pregnancy complications, so it can be taken by a woman who does not know she is pregnant.

-Indeed, emergency contraception meets all the criteria to be classified as a medication that can be sold directly off the shelf without consultation, as it is in other countries.
+Indeed, emergency contraception meets all the criteria to be classified as a medication that can be sold directly off the shelf without a consultation, as it is in other countries.